mitranim/wordplay/readme.md

 waycation (going far and wide; over the hill and far away) © M

-buggage (when you're straddled with the baggage of bugs, e.g. from previous devs/arch 🪲🧳) © LR
+buggage (when you're straddled with the baggage of bugs, e.g. from previous devs/arch 🪲🧳) © VA

 mantenance (caring for human health) © M

 reincatnation (😼x9) © LJ

-beenefits (honey? wax? whatever the fuck else bees are good for) © LR
+beenefits (honey? wax? whatever the fuck else bees are good for) © VA

 flushbang (makes them run 🚽💣) © M